 Dorman resistor board mounted in the lower left corner of the fan

-of you who cried out that it would melt, sorry, but you were all
+of you who cried out that the resistor board would melt, sorry, but you

 wrong.
-6 months later and all is working perfectly.
+More than a year later and all is working perfectly.

 This is worth mentioning if you decide to used the Hayden 3653 temp

-sensor I used.
-It concerns mounting the radiator probe on the radiator.
+sensors.
+It concerns mounting the radiator fin probes on the radiator.

-This image is from the instructions.
+This image is from their instructions.
 They supply the shown probe

 mounting parts and